Assembly relationships

 access points for joints

-Note: In the Browser, each component has its own Joints folder.
+Note: In the Browser, each subassembly has its own Joints folder that contains any joints between components in the sub assembly.

-You can right-click any existing joint, in the canvas or browser, and use the following additional commands to modify it:
+You can right-click any existing joint, in the canvas or browser, and use the following additional tools to modify it: